AzariasB/escaya/src/ast/README.md

 }
 ```

-'leafs' are used for every new block scope.
+`leafs` are used for every new block scope.

 ## Node